JacksonAllan/CC/README.md

 int main( void )
 {
-  // All API macros, including container declarations, are now prefixed with. cc_vec( int ) our_vec;
+  // All API macros, including container declarations, are now prefixed with "cc_". cc_vec( int ) our_vec;
   cc_init( &our_vec );
   cc_push( &our_vec, 5 );